Time seems to be flying, as we have made it to the end of the year.

 Plus, term life insurance is relatively cheap.
 This is why I’d recommend exploring your options and signing up for a life insurance policy that best meets your needs and preferences.

-Also, check out this helpful article Chonce wrote about 7 Common Life Insurance Mistakes You Need to Stop Making.
+Also, check out this helpful article: 7 Common Life Insurance Mistakes You Need to Stop Making.

 10. Pick Up As Much Spare Change As You Can Find